-Most people say that any travels to Vietnam without stopping by Halong Bay is incomplete.
+Most people say that traveling to Vietnam without stopping by Halong Bay is incomplete.
 But I say, traveling to Ninh Binh is like already seeing Halong Bay and getting much more.
-Actually, Ninh Binh is also called Halong Bay on land, and on the single day that I’ve been to Ninh Binh, I felt I’ve already seen much of Vietnam.
+Actually, Ninh Binh is also called Halong Bay on land, and on the single day that I’ve been to Ninh Binh, I felt I’d already seen much of Vietnam.

 Ninh Binh is an excellent place to spot the best views in Vietnam and encounter Vietnamese culture.
 There are just a few things to do in Ninh Binh.
 But I’m sure they are a gem you would want to see and experience.
 That is, especially if you love seeing awe-inspiring landscapes, temples, rivers, caves, and life in the countryside.

 Compared to Hanoi, Halong Bay, and Sapa, Ninh Binh is a less traveled destination in Vietnam.
 However, it is still one of the tourist’s popular places to go in Vietnam because of its proximity to Hanoi, the capital of Vietnam.
 Ninh Binh is a town located in the southeast of Hanoi and only an hour and a half drive from the capital.

 This post contains affiliate links.
 I may receive a tiny commission at no additional cost to you.

 Use the table of contents to skip to topics.

 If you are coming from Hanoi, you can take the train and bus to Ninh Binh.
 When you arrive in Ninh Binh, you will find scooters and bicycles for rent in the town center for only 100,000 VND and 50,000 VND, respectively.
 You can use them to move around and visit each destination listed on this post.